-If the AI register is selected as the destination, the ninth bit of AI (I21) is also controlled by the result of the Exclusive OR:
+If the AI register is selected as the destination, the 9th bit of AI (I21) is also controlled by the result of the Exclusive OR:

-- a.
-Odd number of 1-bits, result ONE set I21. - b.
-Even number of 1-bits, result ZERO clear I21.
+Odd number of one-bits, result one: set I21.

+Even number of one-bits, result zero: clear I21.

-If the AI register is both the source and the destination, it is assumed that AI [8:1] = 0 initially.
+If the AI register is both the source and the destination, it is assumed that AI $\begin{bmatrix} 8:1 \end{bmatrix} = 0$ initially.